 The Cumberland Museum and Archives is pleased to connect with talented local artisans, crafters, and ‘foodies’ through our heritage events.

-Cumberland’s annual, magical, mystical, lively winter arts and crafts fair features over 50 vendors and great community vibes!
+Cumberland’s annual, magical, mystical, lively winter arts and crafts fair features 60 vendors and great community vibes!

 International Workers Day and Mayday celebrations happen all over the world – come and experience it Cumberland style with an old fashioned community bean supper features live music, stories from Cumberland’s colourful history, and a tasty plate of working class food!

 For 33 years the Cumberland Museum has co-hosted an annual commemoration of fallen workers, highlighting labour history and contemporary labour issues.
 The three day event welcomes hundreds of attendees from across Western Canada and as far away as the UK including workers and their families, activists, artists, writers, academics, community leaders, musicians and many others. […]